Shubham-Chauhan-12/JS_QR-Code-Generator/README.md

 # JS_QR-Code-Generator
-Generate Custom QR code with custom dimension
+Generate Custom QR code with custom dimension and download the generated Qr code

+built by -- Shubham Chauhan